jdbctemplatemapper/jdbctemplatemapper/README.md

  1. If insert/update fails do not reuse the object since it could be in an inconsistent state.
  2. Database changes will require a restart of the application since JdbcTemplateMapper caches table metadata.
  3. Models will need a no argument constructor so it can be instantiated and properties set.
+ 4. For Oracle/SqlServer no support for blob/clob.
+Use JdbcTemplate directly for this with recommended custom code

 ## TroubleShooting
 Make sure you can connect to your database and issue a simple query using Spring JdbcTemplate without the JdbcTemplateMapper.

-## Limitations
-1. For Oracle/SqlServer no support for blob/clob.
-Use JdbcTemplate directly for this with recommended custom code

 ## New features/bugs
 Please open a [issues ticket](https://github.com/jdbctemplatemapper/jdbctemplatemapper/issues)